X901/Schedule-Background-Task-New/README.md

 - move `GoogleService-Info.plist` that you did download from `Firebase` website to the project
 - you need to use `Cocoapods` if you don't already have it installed on you Mac install it from their website
 - open Terminal
 - Move the project folder above `Terminal` icon.
-This is the fastest way to go directly indisd the project folder on `Terminal`
+This is the fastest way to go directly inside the project folder on `Terminal`
 - then final step write `pod install` on Terminal to install Firebase Storage and Realm Libraries

 I did explain everything on the project check the `BackgroundTaskService.swift` and `AppDelegate.swift` and also `SceneDelegate.swift`